4d/docs/website/translated_docs/fr/Desktop/building.md

 > Un fichier .4dz est essentiellement une version compressée du dossier du projet. .4dz files can be used by 4D Server, 4D Volume license (merged applications), and 4D.
 La taille compacte et optimisée des fichiers .4dz facilite le déploiement des packages de projet.

+> When generating .4dz files, 4D uses a **standard** zip format by default.
+The advantage of this format is that it is easily readable by any unzip tool.
+If you do not want to use this standard format, add the `UseStandardZipFormat` XML key with value `False` in your [`buildApp.4DSettings`](#build-application-settings) file (for more information, see the *4D XML Keys Backup* manual on [doc.4d.com](https://doc.4d.com)).

 #### Inclure les dossiers associés